QuarkNerd/blog/dgorst/_posts/2014-07-18-frp-with-bacon-and-d3.md

         .attr("cy", function(d) { return yRange(d.y); });

     var pointsExit = points.exit()
+        .transition().duration(updateTransitionDuration)
+        .remove();

+    var newUserIndicator = svg.selectAll("circle.new-user").data(newUser);
+    newUserIndicator.enter().append("circle")
+        .attr("class", "new-user")
+        .attr("r", 40)
+        .attr("fill", "green")
+        .attr("cx", width - margins.right - margins.left)
+        .attr("cy", height + 20)
+        .attr("opacity", 1e-6)
         .transition()
         .duration(updateTransitionDuration)
-        .remove();

-    // For any new user events, render a translucent red line on the chart var newUserLines = svg.selectAll("rect").data(newUsers);
-    var newUsersEnter = newUserLines.enter().append("rect")
-        .attr("width", 5)
-        .attr("fill-opacity", 1e-6)
-        .attr("fill", "red");

-    var newUsersUpdate = newUserLines
+        .attr("opacity", 0.75);

+    newUserIndicator.exit()
         .transition()
         .duration(updateTransitionDuration)
-        .attr("x", function(d) { return xRange(d); })
-        .attr("y", margins.top)
-        .attr("height", height - margins.bottom - margins.top)
+        .attr("cx", width - margins.right - margins.left)
-        .attr("fill-opacity", 0.5);

-    var newUsersExit = newUserLines.exit()
-        .transition().duration(updateTransitionDuration)
+        .attr("cy", height + 20)
+        .attr("opacity", 1e-6)
         .remove();
 }
 {% endhighlight %}

 In the update method, we refresh the ranges of our axes to reflect the ranges of the new data.
-When we receive any new user events, we annotate the chart with a vertical line fixed at the time point when the new user event occurred.
-We bind the new user annotations to the *newUsers* variable we pass in, and we bind the line series to the *updates* variable which we pass in.
+When we receive any new user events, we show a circular indicator below the chart on the right hand side.
+We bind the line series to the *updates* variable which we pass in, and we bind the new user indicator to the *newUser* variable.

 To make the chart look prettier, we've drawn circles to represent the points on the line series.
 These are also bound to the *updates* variable.
 To make chart updates look nicer, we've defined transitions for update events in the chart.
 Rather than just jerking to its new state, we have defined a transition on the line series and its points.
 This means that they will animate nicely to their new positions when data changes.
-We've also defined a transition on the new user annotations.
-The annotations start off translucent as they are added to the chart, and then fade in.
+We also fade the new user indicator in and out rather than just making it appear and disappear.

 Now that we have a function to update our chart when new data is received, let's make use of it in our functional pipeline.
 Let's the method we defined earlier which takes samples of update events, and update it to refresh our chart.